danhorst/danhorst.com/content/lists/movies.md

 date: 2018-09-03T16:07:35-04:00
 ---

 > I like movies for different reasons.
 Sometimes it is the worldbuilding.
 Sometimes it is the character development.
 Sometimes it is the way it makes me feel at the end.
+Most of these are on the [IMDB Top 250](https://www.imdb.com/chart/top); I'd like to see more of the [AFI top 100](https://www.afi.com/100Years/movies.aspx).

 - [The Lord of the Rings: Fellowship of the Ring](https://www.imdb.com/title/tt0120737/)
 - [The Lord of the Rings: Two Towers](https://www.imdb.com/title/tt0167261/)